Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 20 history

-After JGR purchased the team from Gary Bechtel in 2000, the team received sponsorship from Porter-Cable.
-Despite missing three races, driver Jeff Purvis had eleven Top 10s and one pole, finishing 11th in points.
-The team switched to No. 20 for 2001, and Mike McLaughlin was named the driver.
+The team fielded the No. 20 for 2001, and Mike McLaughlin was named the driver.
 Without a major sponsor, McLaughlin was able to win the Subway 300 and was sixth in points when Gibbs decided to shut down his team due to sponsorship problems.
 He moved to the No. 18 and finished seventh in points that year.
-Coy Gibbs ran five races in the No. 20 in 2002, with a sponsorship from ConAgra Foods.
+Coy Gibbs ran five races in the No. 20 in 2002, with a sponsorship from Conagra Brands.
 His best finish was a 14th at Kentucky Speedway.